SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 .. image:: ../images/initializersExample03_2x.png
    :align: center

-All three of the inherited initializers can be used to create a new ``ShoppingListItem`` instance:
+You can use all three of the inherited initializers to create a new ``ShoppingListItem`` instance:

 .. testcode:: designatedConvenience